Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

 #exercise-box(number: 1, difficulty: "Medium")[
   *Derived Operations*:
   + Implement `implies(&self, a: Ref, b: Ref) -> Ref` using `apply_not` and `apply_or`.
-    Use the logical equivalence $A => B equiv not A or B$.
+    Use this to check for *Redundant Rules* (if $"Rule"_A => "Rule"_B$, then $"Rule"_B$ might be redundant).
   + Implement `are_mutually_exclusive(&self, a: Ref, b: Ref) -> bool`.
-    This should return `true` if $a$ and $b$ cannot both be true simultaneously (i.e., their conjunction is `false`).
+    Use this to check for *Shadowing* (if a high-priority rule matches a superset of a low-priority rule).
 ]

 == Summary

 - We set up a Rust project with `bdd-rs` dependency.
-- We implemented `ConditionManager` to map `Cond` AST nodes to BDD variables.
+- We implemented `FilterManager` to map `Match` AST nodes to BDD variables.
-- We ensured that identical conditions map to identical variables (canonicalization).
+- We ensured that identical matches map to identical variables (canonicalization).
 - We exposed basic Boolean operations.

 Next: *Symbolic Execution*.
-We will write the code that walks the CFG and builds these BDDs automatically.
+We will write the code that walks the Firewall Chains and builds these BDDs automatically.